JuliaGraphics/Luxor.jl/docs/src/polygons.md

 Use the `makebezierpath()` and `drawbezierpath()` functions to make and draw Bézier paths, and `pathtobezierpaths()` to convert the current path to an array of Bézier paths.

-A Bézier path is a sequence of Bézier curve segments; each curve segment is defined by four points: two end points and their control points.
+A BezierPath type contains a sequence of `BezierPathSegment`s; each curve segment is defined by four points: two end points and their control points.

 ```
-NTuple{4,Point}[
     (Point(-129.904, 75.0),        # start point
      Point(-162.38, 18.75),        # ^ control point
      Point(-64.9519, -150.0),      # v control point